Dosage Form: tablet

 |Renal Disorders||130 (5.1)||100 (3.9)||12 (0.5)||6 (0.2)|

-Based on a median follow-up of patients for 28 months,the incidence of clinical fractures from the core randomized study in patients who received Letrozole was 5.9% (152) and placebo was 5.5% (142).
-The incidence of self-reported osteoporosis was higher in patients who received Letrozole 6.9% (176) than in patients who received placebo 5.5% (141).
-Bisphosphonates were administered to 21.1% of the patients who received Letrozole and 18.7% of the patients who received placebo.
+Based on a median follow-up of patients for 28 months, the incidence of clinical fractures from the core randomized study in patients who received Letrozole tablets was 5.9% (152) and placebo was 5.5% (142).
+The incidence of self-reported osteoporosis was higher in patients who received Letrozole tablets 6.9% (176) than in patients who received placebo 5.5% (141).
+Bisphosphonates were administered to 21.1% of the patients who received Letrozole tablets and 18.7% of the patients who received placebo.

 A patient-reported measure that captures treatment impact on important symptoms associated with estrogen deficiency demonstrated a difference in favor of placebo for vasomotor and sexual symptom domains.

-The extended adjuvant treatment trial was unblinded early [ see Adverse Reactions ( 6.2)].
+The extended adjuvant treatment trial (MA-17) was unblinded early [see Adverse Reactions (6)].
 At the updated (final analysis), overall the side effects seen were consistent to those seen at a median treatment duration of 24 months.

-During treatment or within 30 days of stopping treatment (median duration of treatment 60 months) a higher rate of fractures was observed for Letrozole (10.4%) compared to placebo (5.8%), as also a higher rate of osteoporosis (Letrozole 12.2% vs. placebo 6.4%).
+During treatment or within 30 days of stopping treatment (median duration of treatment 60 months) a higher rate of fractures was observed for Letrozole tablets (10.4%) compared to placebo (5.8%), as also a higher rate of osteoporosis (Letrozole tablets 12.2% vs placebo 6.4%).

-A total of 455 patients were treated for a median time of exposure of 11 months.
-The incidence of adverse reactions was similar for Letrozole and tamoxifen.
+In study P025 a total of 455 patients were treated for a median time of exposure of 11 months in the Letrozole tablets arm (median 6 months in the tamoxifen arm).
+The incidence of adverse reactions was similar for Letrozole tablets and tamoxifen.
 The most frequently reported adverse reactions were bone pain, hot flushes, back pain, nausea, arthralgia and dyspnea.
-Discontinuations for adverse reactions other than progression of tumor occurred in 10/455 (2%) of patients on Letrozole and in 15/455 (3%) of patients on tamoxifen.
+Discontinuations for adverse reactions other than progression of tumor occurred in 10/455 (2%) of patients on Letrozole tablets and in 15/455 (3%) of patients on tamoxifen.

-Adverse reactions, regardless of relationship to study drug, that were reported in at least 5% of the patients treated with Letrozole 2.5 mg or tamoxifen 20 mg in the first-line treatment study are shown in Table 3.
+Adverse reactions that were reported in at least 5% of the patients treated with Letrozole tablets 2.5 mg or tamoxifen 20 mg in the first-line treatment study are shown in Table 4.

 |Urinary Tract Infection NOS||6||3|